LizabethLi/Copy2Translate/README.md

 ## Commercial Use and Attribution

-This project is open-sourced under the MIT license, and you are free to use, modify, and distribute it, including for commercial purposes.

-If you plan to use Copy2Translate in a commercial product or service, we highly welcome it.

-Additionally, if you use the code or design of this project in a commercial project or public setting (such as technical sharing, blog articles, etc.), please consider mentioning the project name (Copy2Translate) and including a link to the GitHub repository [https://github.com/LizabethLi/Copy2Translate](https://github.com/LizabethLi/Copy2Translate) in an appropriate location (such as project documentation, about page, acknowledgments section).
-This not only recognizes our work but also helps more people discover and use this tool.
+This project is open-sourced under the MIT license, and you are free to use, modify, and distribute it.
+If you use the code or design of this project in a commercial project or public setting (such as technical sharing, blog articles, etc.), please consider mentioning the project name (Copy2Translate) and including a link to the GitHub repository [https://github.com/LizabethLi/Copy2Translate](https://github.com/LizabethLi/Copy2Translate) in an appropriate location (such as project documentation, about page, acknowledgments section).
+This not only recognizes my work but also helps more people discover and use this tool.

 ## Feedback